 Yellow Oleander Care

 Many gardeners choose to grow yellow oleander in spite of its toxicity, seduced by the plant’s luxurious, tropical look and long-lasting blossoms.
-If you want to grow this plant, it’s nice to know that yellow oleander care is not difficult nor time consuming.
+If you want to grow this plant, it’s nice to know that yellow oleander care is not difficult or time-consuming.
 Just be cautious about growing it around small children and pets.

 Plant yellow oleander trees in part or full sun, since they like heat.
 The trees do best in well-draining soil with lots of organic content, so work in compost before you plant.